Contrast-Security-OSS/docs/content/installation/service/ServiceInstall.md

 Complete the following steps to install the Contrast Service for Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7.

-* To install Java agent from Contrast's Yum repository, configure your system to use the repository.
+* To install Contrast Service from Contrast's Yum repository, configure your system to use the repository.

 ```
 OSREL=$(rpmquery -E "%{rhel}")